Kuril Islands dispute: Visit by President Medvedev

-Russian President Dmitry Medvedev was quoted by Reuters on September 29, 2010, as saying he planned a visit to the disputed islands soon and calling the South Kurils "an important region of our country".
+Russian President Dmitry Medvedev was quoted by Reuters on 29 September 2010, as saying he planned a visit to the disputed islands soon and calling the South Kurils "an important region of our country".
 The Japanese Foreign Ministry criticized Medvedev's statement, calling it regrettable.
 Many analysts also viewed that the announcement of the visit is correlated with the recent joint declaration regarding World War II between China and Russia, and linked to the Senkaku Islands dispute between Japan and Taiwan.
-On November 1, Medvedev visited Kunashir Island, sparking a row with Japan.
+On 1 November, Medvedev visited Kunashir Island, sparking a row with Japan.
 The visit by Medvedev was seen in Moscow as a signal to Japan that its loudspeaker diplomacy on the islands would fail.
-Japanese Prime Minister Naoto Kan called this visit "impermissible rudeness" and subsequently recalled his country's ambassador to Moscow.
-The day after the visit, Russian Foreign Minister Sergei Lavrov said Medvedev planned more visits to the disputed islands, sparking a warning from Tokyo.
+Japanese prime minister Naoto Kan called this visit "impermissible rudeness" and subsequently recalled his country's ambassador to Moscow.
+The day after the visit, Russian foreign minister Sergei Lavrov said Medvedev planned more visits to the disputed islands, sparking a warning from Tokyo.

-Reinforcement of defences
+Reinforcement of defenses

-On February 10, 2011, President Dmitry Medvedev ordered advanced weapons to be deployed on the Kuril Islands, "in order to ensure the security of the islands as an integral part of Russia".
-On February 15, plans for deploying advanced anti-air missiles systems on the Islands were announced.
+On 10 February 2011, President Dmitry Medvedev ordered advanced weapons to be deployed on the Kuril Islands, "in order to ensure the security of the islands as an integral part of Russia".
+On 15 February, plans for deploying advanced anti-air missiles systems on the Islands were announced.
 According to a military source interviewed by Russia Today, as part of the reinforcements, the 18th Machine Gun Artillery Division may be upgraded to a modern motorized infantry brigade.
 The division is to receive an air defense brigade, possibly armed with S-400 SAM systems, according to the Russian General Staff.
 The Russian military has also announced intention to deploy the new Mistral class amphibious assault ships, and one Steregushchy class corvette in its Pacific Fleet to protect the islands.
 Russia signed a deal with France in January 2011 to buy four such vessels.
 However, the deal has since been canceled.

-On March 25, 2016, Russian Minister of Defence Sergey Shoygu announced that Bal rocket systems in Kunashir, Bastion in Iturup and Eleron-3 UAVs are going to be stationed on the Kuril Islands within that year.
+On 25 March 2016, Russian Minister of Defence Sergey Shoygu announced that Bal rocket systems in Kunashir, Bastion in Iturup and Eleron-3 UAVs are going to be stationed on the Kuril Islands within that year.